-Over the years Maglio Christopher and Toale, P.A. has litigated against almost all of the manufacturers in the orthopedic industry; some more often than others.
-During these cases, we have developed contacts within the orthopedic community, an understanding of how that community works, and we’ve gained extensive medical knowledge about these orthopedic products.
+Our attorneys have litigated against almost all of the manufacturers in the orthopedic industry.
+As a result, we have contacts within the orthopedic community, an understanding of how that community works, and extensive medical and technical knowledge about these defective metal on metal hip replacements.

 Is There a Deadline to File a Defective Hip Replacement Lawsuit?

 Yes, definitely.
 There is a limited period of time to file a lawsuit for injuries suffered as the result of a defective product.
 Therefore, do not delay in getting more information because it could hurt your case.

 Why Hire the Attorneys at Maglio Christopher & Toale, P.A.?

 Maglio Christopher & Toale, P.A. has focused its practice on defective hip replacement cases for over a decade.
 Our Firm filed the first lawsuit involving a modern generation model metal on metal hip replacement in the United States in 2008.
 Find out what kind of experience any law firm you are considering has in litigating orthopedic joint replacement cases.

 Can You Represent Me Even if I Don't Live Near Your Offices?

 Yes!
 Our lawyers represent people across the entire United States.
 We are a nationwide litigation firm with regional offices in Washington DC, Seattle, WA and Sarasota, FL.
 When it comes to hiring an attorney, make your choice based on experience in this specific field.
 These are high profile medical product liability cases.
 Overall, the law firm you hire should have the resources to manage your case against huge multi-national corporations.

 When Do I Meet My Attorney?